-The A+ Astronaut is an intriguingly deep and surprisingly small reverb by Russian manufacturers Shift-Line, a company that’s been around for ten years and that also manufacturers the Lava Cables and Plugs.
+The A+ Astronaut is an intriguingly deep and surprisingly small reverb by Russian manufacturers Shift-Line, a company that’s been around for ten years and has built a cult-like following around the world.

 The new V3, hosted in a slightly wider case, offers 22 different reverb, delay and sampling algorithms, compared to the 11 reverbs offered by the previous version.